What Does “Card was Mailed to Me” EAD Status Mean?

 How Long Does It Take to Receive Your EAD Card?

-Tracking the progress of your EAD application is simple if you know where to look.
-Here are three reliable ways to stay updated:
+Tracking your EAD application remains simple if you know where to look.

 1. USCIS Website